Extend the Email Builder Experience

-This guide walks through ways to extend the email builder experience for your Pardot use cases.
-We cover these use cases:
+This guide walks through ways to extend the email builder experience for your Account Engagement use cases.

 - Packaged email templates: Package your email templates to distribute on AppExchange.
 This use case is primarily for Independent Software Vendors, known as ISVs.

-- Custom Components for the Email Content Builder: Custom components extend the building experience by providing a way to implement integrations and new standard building component types.
+- Custom Components for the email templates and email content: Custom components extend the building experience by providing a way to implement integrations and new standard building component types.

 A great email design is an easy way to increase prospect engagement and boost campaign effectiveness.
 A beautiful email in an easy-to-read format helps to set your marketing apart, and catches your prospects’ attention.